techidaily/site-smart-video-editing/source/_posts/in-2024-switching-between-aspect-ratios-in-final-cut-pro-made-easy.md

 ![doographics whatsapp status maker online](https://images.wondershare.com/filmora/article-images/doographics-whatsapp-status-maker-online.jpg)

-## Part 4: How to Share and [Download Your WhatsApp Status Video](https://tools.techidaily.com/wondershare/filmora/download/)?
+## Part 4: How to Share and Download Your WhatsApp Status Video

 WhatsApp debuted the 'Status' feature a few years ago.
 Many people use both Instagram and WhatsApp to update their status.
 It happens that, at times, you might want to save your friends' statuses as a remembrance or for some other reason.
 While photos can be screenshotted, videos require the help of the File Manager or any third-party app.